 Like many sports, children don’t just benefit through the skills they develop.
-Good soccer players are good teammates and role models.
+Good soccer players are great teammates and role models.
 As the referee, one of your main roles is to foster sportsmanship on the field.
 The referee sets the tone of the match and works to create a happy experience for kids by teaching them how to play fair and show respect for the other players.

 4. Work Matches Based Upon Your Ability, Skill, and Comfort Level

 Most kids’ soccer games are held weekday evenings before the sun goes down.
 There are normally games starting around 6 pm and another set at 7:15 pm.
-Some soccer leagues have their youngest players play on Saturday mornings so they aren’t staying up too late at night.
+Some soccer leagues have the youngest players play on Saturday mornings so they aren’t staying up too late at night.
 Also, each age group will have one or more tournament days that will be held all day on a Saturday.
 So that makes a wide variety of hours when the match officials will be working.

 5. Get Your Own Kid Involved

 If you are the parent of a teenager, officiating soccer is something you can do together.
-I got my start when I was 14-years-old and your older child might be looking to make some extra cash too.
+I got my start when I was 14-years-old and your older child might be looking to make some extra cash, too.

 Interested in blowing a whistle for your local league?
 I’ll show you how to become a soccer referee below.

 There are a few common requirements needed to become a soccer referee.